The secondary faculty at the School of Public Health includes 86 members from across the university.

 Kristin Brig-Ortiz, PhD, is a lecturer in the Public Health & Society Program in Arts & Sciences.
 A historian of environment and public health in southern Africa, Brig-Ortiz focuses on coastal communities and urban life.
 Her current work is a comparative analysis of water management and urban public health in three nineteenth-century South African port cities.

-Carol Camp Yeakey, PhD, is the Marshall S. Snow Professor of Arts & Sciences.
-She is a professor of education, urban studies, African and African American studies, American culture studies and global studies, as well as founding director of the Center on Urban Research & Public Policy and the Interdisciplinary Program in Urban Studies.
+Carol Camp Yeakey, PhD, is the Marshall S. Snow Professor of Arts & Sciences and the founding director of the Center on Urban Research & Public Policy and the Interdisciplinary Program in Urban Studies.
 Her primary area of research is social welfare policy as it pertains to marginalized children, young adults and families and the neighborhood contexts in which they live.

 Tristram R. Kidder, PhD, is the Edward S. and Tedi Macias Professor in the Department of Anthropology in Arts & Sciences and the co-director of the Public Health & Society program.
 Kidder studies how climate and environment shape human societies through time.
 He is especially interested in the Anthropocene concept, which argues that humans have come to rival nature as a force shaping the earth.